What are Fixed Income Securities?

 Money market instruments include securities such as commercial paper, banker’s acceptances, certificates of deposit (CD), and repurchase agreements (“repo”).
 Treasury bills are technically included in this category, but due to the fact that they are traded in such high volume, they have their own category here.

 Asset-backed Securities (ABS) are fixed income securities backed by financial assets that have been “securitized,” such as credit card receivables, auto loans, or home-equity loans.
 ABS represents a collection of such assets that have been packaged together in the form of a single fixed-income security.
 For investors, asset-backed securities are usually an alternative to investing in corporate debt.

 Risks of Investing in Fixed Income Securities

-Principal risks associated with fixed income securities concern the borrower’s vulnerability to defaulting on its debt.
-This risk is incorporated in the interest or coupon that the security offers, with securities with a higher risk of default offering higher interest rates to investors.
+Principal risks associated with fixed-income securities concern the borrower’s vulnerability to defaulting on its debt.
+Such risks are incorporated in the interest or coupon that the security offers, with securities with a higher risk of default offering higher interest rates to investors.